 Home Emergency Cover can help set your mind at rest by covering the cost of emergency repairs.
 It covers things like electricity failure and damage to locks and windows.

-This insurance is underwritten by Royal & Sun Alliance Insurance plc.
+Policies with a start date before 14/04/2019 are underwritten by Royal & Sun Alliance Insurance plc.

 General enquiries and claims

 0345 300 5177Call telephone number 0345 300 5177.

 Use this number to check what you’re covered for and whether you can claim.
 Please have your policy number to hand.
 Lines are open Monday to Friday, 8am–6pm and Saturday, 9am–1pm.

 Call this number to arrange for a tradesperson to make any emergency repairs to: